-It is anticipated that the works will take place over approximately a 1-week period during off-peak periods and/or at night.
-Traffic management measures will be implemented to ensure access is maintained to properties and will limit disruption to traffic in the area during the works.
+It is anticipated that the works will take place over approximately an 8-week period during the hours of 10:00 and 16:00.
+Traffic management measures will be implemented to ensure access is maintained to properties and roads and will limit disruption to traffic in the area during the works.